ondoheer/amnh-validation-tool/README.md

 1. Install parcel `$ sudo npm install -g parcel-bundler` If you run by any problem it's probably the node version, [parcel](https://parceljs.org/) doesn't work on old versions.

+2.  run `npm run dev` on the root folder
+3. Go to `localhost:1234` to see the project

 ### SCSS

 We are using a component/helper classes based CSS methodology.
 Once you have built the system, load the styleguide.html file so you can see the components in action.